Kisstopher/UCF-Project-1/README.md

 This is an exploratory data analysis of Real Estate data.

-The data set used for this analysis can be found at the link below https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset
+The data set used for this analysis can be found at the following link

+https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset

 Each team member aims to answer one question about real estate based on the data available.